smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  4 | <NULL> |  4 | <NULL> |

 ---------------------------------------------------------------------------------
-In `SQL Server` and `PostgreSQL`, you can also write the above query by using the `ON EXISTS` clause.
-This is a little-known trick you can use that may (or may not) yield a bit better execution plan then the above statement, but it is worth checking.
+In `SQL Server` and `PostgreSQL`, you can also write the above query using the `ON EXISTS` clause.
+This is a little-known trick you can use that may (or may not) yield a bit better execution plan than the above statement, but it is worth checking.
 I will cover the `ON EXISTS` syntax in another document, as it takes some thinking to understand its behavior.

 ```sql
 SELECT  a.*,